 Rubbing shoulders with the lavish hotels are the casinos that first earned Las Vegas its fame, drawing in a mix of casual gamblers and daring high rollers.
 Many holidaymakers drop by for a cheeky flutter in the gambling capital of the world, but don’t get carried away – remember the house always wins!

-For all its casinos and nightclubs, Las Vegas is also a surprisingly family-friendly destination.
+For all its casinos and nightclubs, Las Vegas holidays are surprisingly family-friendly.
 Many of the hotels feature attractions and performances intended for children, and kids will love entrancing shows by the likes of Cirque du Soleil, the Blue Man Group and magicians Penn & Teller.

 The Las Vegas Strip is the iconic centre of the city, a 7km boulevard lined with the hotels and casinos that make Las Vegas a world famous destination.
 The casino hotels in Las Vegas are more than just places to rest your head at night – they are the city’s landmarks, so don’t be surprised to find groups of tourists snapping photos in your hotel lobby.
 Some of the most impressive hotels include the Venetian, featuring a real-life canal complete with gondolas, the Mirage, where a volcano outside erupts routinely throughout the evening, and Caesars Palace, modelled on Ancient Rome.
 Visit each hotel to truly appreciate their unique identities, and drop by a few of the casinos if you’re feeling lucky.